www-codeblock-io/Sovereign/README.md

 The next time we start Electrum we can simply run the command ```electrum``` and let the config file handle the rest.

 ### Create a Test wallet
-We will set up a test (hot) wallet in Electrum to check our config settings are correct before loading any real wallet that contains funds.
+We will create a new test wallet in Electrum to confirm our config settings are correct before loading a wallet that contains funds.
 1. Start electrum.
 Run:
    ```bash copy
    electrum